rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 In the above example, the method tracks the event ‘**test track event GA3**’, and information such as the revenue, currency, anonymousId.

+For more information, refer to the [`track`](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#track) API call.

 You can use this method to track various other success metrics for your website, such as user signups, item purchases, article bookmarks, and much more.

 You’ve now successfully installed `rudder-analytics.js` tracking.
 You can enable and use any event destination to send your event data via RudderStack, in no time at all.